 Modern smartphones use powerful lithium-ion batteries that release heat as they generate electricity.
 That’s why a little heat is normal, especially when you use your phone for a long period of time.

-Why does my phone get hot?
+Why does my phone get hot when charging?

 Why is my Android overheating?

 Some common causes of phone overheating — such as malware, rogue apps, and overactive background processes — are more common on Android devices.
 If your Android device or battery regularly gets too hot, keep reading to learn how to turn down the heat.

 Why is my iPhone overheating?

 Because iPhones don’t get viruses and Apple doesn’t allow non-approved apps on the App Store, you might think iOS devices are less prone to all typical phone issues — like overheating phones.
 But that’s not necessarily true.
 If you’re wondering how to stop your iPhone from overheating so quickly, we’ll help you figure it out.

 How to cool down your phone

 To cool down an overheating phone, first remove the case to release trapped heat.
 Then, turn on airplane mode for several minutes to disable battery-draining features like Bluetooth that may be running in the background.
 Next, move your phone to a cooler, shadier place — not the fridge or freezer.

 Your cell phone works best at temperatures between 0 and 35 degrees Celsius (32 and 95 degrees Fahrenheit).
 Exposure to extreme temperatures outside of that range can impact your phone’s performance and hardware.
 So, instead of putting your overheating phone in the fridge, place it in front of a fan to cool down.